chickendev1/java-journey/README.md

 - Before running this project.
 You must access to ./producer and run docker-compose up -d from command line
 - Setting brew package on mac os and using brew cask install redis | zookeeper | kafka | mongodb etc for installing directly.
 - brew services restart "services name" to start an service on mac os.
 For example: bew services restart kafka | zookeeper | redis | mongodb | mysql
+- brew services list to check a service if it is runing
 # Error
 - when publishing a message to kafka.
 Consummer side can not get message with following error org.apache.kafka.common.errors.SerializationException: Error deserializing key/value for partition workunits-0 at offset 1.
 If needed, please seek past the record to continue consumption.